Site page

 Share Constructive Feedback

-If you spot an error in a tutorial or have a suggestion for improvement, we genuinely appreciate that feedback.
-Please be specific; mention the step, command, or section you are referring to so we can investigate and update the article.
+If you spot an error in a tutorial or have a suggestion for improvement, be specific.
+Mention the step, command, package source, or section involved so the issue can be checked and corrected.

 Include Details in Technical Questions